-- 1 The salary of a student-assistant is determined in accordance with the relevant grade in Appendix A to this Collective Labour Agreement (CAO). - 2 The salary to be granted to a student-assistant is determined by the phase he has progressed to within the study, or the number of credits attained.
+- 1. The salary of a student-assistant is determined in accordance with the relevant grade in Appendix A to this collective agreement (CAO). - The salary to be granted to a student-assistant is determined by the phase he has progressed to within the study, or the number of credits attained.
 The employer may lay down further rules in this respect.